symfony/symfony-docs/form/form_collections.rst

 This example uses `jQuery`_ and assumes you have it included somewhere on your page (e.g. using Symfony's :doc:`Webpack Encore </frontend>`).

-Now add the required functionality with JavaScript:
+Add a ``<script>`` tag somewhere on your page to include the required functionality with JavaScript:

 .. code-block:: javascript